partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Clock: Well, I am sorry, Momo-chan, we must be getting back to Juku.

 [Nobody ever fully explains what "Juku" is.
-It usually refers to a cram school or a private school, but in compound words it can mean "maturity".
+It usually refers to a cram school or a private school, but in compound words it can connote "maturity".
 Technically before "cram school", "juku" referred to rooms on the side of a gate.
 All these could be meanings here, as Clock is master of the gate of time which separates childhood and adulthood.]

 Judy: Ugh!
 Enough about Juku, who cares!